Sazonovme/tour-plan/README.md

 # tour-plan
-Practice git with course GloAcademy
+Practice coding and git by humself